 I knew that there were lots of professional public speakers getting paid and traveling around the world.
 I wanted to be one of them.
 I saw them online.
 I subscribed to their newsletters.
 I believed that I could do it, too.
 However, the more I tried to be like those people, the further away the reality seemed to get.

-In order to compete with other public speakers, Foland began building a personal brand.
-He created an online presence that would better connect him to his audience and would make him seem accessible and real.
+To compete with other public speakers, Foland began building a personal brand.
+He created an online presence that would better connect him to his audience and make him seem accessible and real.
 Foland quickly began to see the benefits of his time and energy spent on branding.

 After one year of hyper focus on building my personal brand, I went from 200 social media followers to over 100,000, got verified on Twitter and Facebook, was featured on Huffington Post, became a contributing writer for Fortune, was named a Top Youth Marketer by Inc. Magazine, and recognized as a Top Personal Branding Expert by Entrepreneur.
 I landed not one, but two TEDx talks, was paid to speak in New York, Washington D.C., Oregon, San Francisco, and was flown to Portugal to keynote after the Minister of Economics at the country’s 30th anniversary for their flagship government supported entrepreneurship program.
 All of this was a direct result of discovering and building my personal brand.
 I focused on creating valuable content, being active on social media, building my skills in a narrow field of expertise.
 The benefits were tangible and real.
 So real, that I launched InfluenceTree.com with Leonard Kim to help others learn how to build their personal brand and experience tangible results of their own.